KevinW2005/brain-tumor-histology-algorithm/README.md

 # Brain Tumor Detection Using a Convolutional Neural Network

-**About the Brain MRI Images dataset:**<br>
+**About the Brain Histological Slides dataset:**<br>
-The dataset contains 2 folders: yes and no which contains 253 Brain MRI Images.
-The folder yes contains 155 Brain MRI Images that are tumorous and the folder no contains 98 Brain MRI Images that are non-tumorous.
-You can find it [here](https://www.kaggle.com/navoneel/brain-mri-images-for-brain-tumor-detection).
+The dataset contains 2 folders: yes and no which contains 19 Brain histological slides.
+The folder yes contains 4 slides that are tumorous and the folder no contains 15 slides that are non-tumorous.

 ## Import Necessary Modules